damianhakert/damianhakert.github.io/source/posts/2016-06-16-get-started-with-openshift-origin-3-and-gitlab.html.md

 ### Import the template

-The [template] is basically a JSON file which describes a set of related object definitions to be created together, as well as a set of parameters for those objects.
+The [template][templates] is basically a JSON file which describes a set of related object definitions to be created together, as well as a set of parameters for those objects.

 The template for GitLab resides in the Omnibus GitLab repository under the docker directory.
 Let's download it locally with `wget`: